 Introduction

-I am a Lecturer in Probability and Statistics at The Queen’s College, Oxford University and a Senior Research Fellow in Modelling Infectious Diseases at The Big Data Institute at University of Oxford.
-I am also affiliated with The Wolfson Centre of Mathematical Biology at Oxford University.
+I am a Lecturer in Probability and Statistics at The Queen’s College, Oxford University and an Associate Professor in Mathematics for Public Health Policy Support at the Pandemic Sciences Institute at the University of Oxford.

 I was at Queen’s during my undergraduate and graduate studies in Mathematics at Oxford University between 1996 and 2005.
 I completed my DPhil in computational mathematics under the supervision of Prof Philip Maini and Prof Helen Byrne in 2005.
-Following academic posts at the London School of Hygiene and Tropical Medicine and at UCL, in June 2021 I moved to the Big Data Institute at University of Oxford within Christophe Fraser’s Pathogen Dynamics Group and to take up a Lecturer post at Queen’s.
+Following academic posts at the London School of Hygiene and Tropical Medicine and at UCL, in June 2021 I moved back to Oxford, to take up a Lecturer post at Queen’s and as part of Christophe Fraser’s Pathogen Dynamics Group.

 Teaching

-At Queen’s I teach a number of applied mathematics modules to first, second- and third-year undergraduates together with option topics in applied statistics and mathematical biology.
-I also supervise MMATH (fourth year) mathematics undergraduate projects.
-To date I have supervised three PhD students and 47 MSc and summer projects to completion.
+At Queen’s I teach a number of applied mathematics modules to first-, second- and third-year undergraduates together with option topics in applied statistics and mathematical biology.
+Within the Mathematical Institute at Oxford, I also supervise BSP (third year) and Dissertation (fourth year) mathematics undergraduate projects.
+To date I have supervised to completion five PhD/DPhil students and over 50 projects.

 Research